 Does BTC DCA Have its Downsides?

 Further, it could take longer before you get exposure to Bitcoin.
 You invest continually but are not actively involved in tracking the coin’s behavior.
-DCA investors cannot entirely benefit from a Bitcoin bull market.
-The best move would be to make a lump sum purchase at such a time because the price is most likely to go higher.
+Therefore, DCA investors cannot entirely benefit from a Bitcoin bull market.
+The best move would be to make a lump sum purchase at such a time because the price will most likely go higher.

 However, dollar-cost averaging will only allow you to buy a small portion, hence smaller earnings during strong bull markets.

 In summary, dollar cost averaging is an excellent investment strategy for beginners who understand crypto coins’ behavior.
 It can also be great for long-term investors and those who find it daunting to track Bitcoin prices 24/7.

 The strategy aims to maximize the coin’s downturns and minimize the risk of purchasing during ATHs, hoping that a cryptocurrency value will eventually increase.